swarnade/trip-blueprint/README.md

 3. **Add your API keys:**

    - Create a `.env` file in the root directory.
-   - Add your Google Maps API key and Gemini API key to the `.env` file:
+   - Add your Google Maps API key and Gemini API Using AI Studio/Vertex AI key to the `.env` file:

      ```
      REACT_APP_API_GEMINI